sabbyt/code-blog/README.md

 * Added functions to send data to SQL for persistence of articles.

 * Created editor/articles.html page to add, update or delete entries.

+Assignment for Day 9 of Code Fellows 301:

+* Template receiving through AJAX and working on all pages.